 In the past five years our students have been chosen to attend the "SpiRit of Science" lectures in London, UK, the Global Young Leaders Conference in Washington DC, USA, and the First Lego League (Robotics) competition in Shanghai, China.

 Formal student leadership positions include Student Representative Council, House Captains, Dance Performance Teams, Debating, Lego League, Robotics, Mathematics Leaders and Peer Leaders.

 We aim to develop girls' skills so that they become independent, self-motivated learners who can achieve excellence in a range of areas.
 Students in Years 11 and 12 have dedicated study rooms and timetabled study lessons with a view to developing independent study skills and responsibility for their own learning.
 Care Group Teachers, Year Level Managers and Student Wellbeing Leaders are available to provide extra support for students experiencing difficulties in the management of their workload.
 Additional Mathematics and Science tuition is available to students every lunch time.

 English as an Additional Language (EAL) classes are available to students who meet the criteria for selection into this subject.

 For the past 14 years we have had a curriculum alliance with the above neighbouring schools.
-This means that Year 11 and 12 students have access to the curriculum offered by the three schools, essentially allowing them to select from the widest array of subjects in the state.
+This means that Year 11 and 12 students have access to the curriculum offered by the three schools, essentially allowing them to select from a wider array of subjects at Stage 1 and Stage 2.

 Nearly all of our facilities have been upgraded over recent years.